ArijitSau1/Safe_Bite/README.md

 🚀 Features
 Upload food product details to get allergen risk prediction

-Trained ML model using LeaveOneOut encoding and KNN classification

 Flask API backend with a user-friendly Streamlit frontend

 Support for various food components: sweeteners, fats/oils, seasoning, and more